aaronbloomfield/ccc/hws/ethprivate/index.md

 >>> encrypted_key = keyfile.read()
 >>> private_key = w3.eth.account.decrypt(encrypted_key,password)
 >>> import binascii
->>> binascii.b2a_hex(private_key)
+>>> binascii.b2a_hex(private_key).decode('ascii')
-b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'
+'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'
 >>>
 $
 ```

-The decoded private key is the hex line at the end -- you should remove the leading `b'` and trailing `'`.
+The decoded private key is the hex line at the end.
 Save this decoded private key somewhere, as you will need it in future assignments.
 Normally we would never save this in plaintext, but the (fake) ETH on this system are still worth $0.

-### Part 6: Send me ether
+### Part 6: Send ether

 Next you are going to send me some money via the geth command line.
 We are done with Python for this assignment, and have to go back to the geth prompt (via `geth attach /path/to/ethprivate/geth.ipc`) for this.